plippe/blog/_posts/2019-07-01-monitoring-aws-ip-availability.md

 Running virtual private cloud, or VPC, on AWS is common, and even required in some cases.

 VPCs are virtual networks.
 They logically group AWS resources.
-Those instances are either connected to the internet, or not thanks to subnets.
+Those instances are either connected to the internet or not thanks to subnets.
 All the relevant information is very well documented on [Amazon’s website](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).

 Resources can be added to VPCs, and subnets as long as those have available IPs.
 Running out of addresses will make it impossible to launch new instances.
 This will impact services that automatically scale, like lambdas.

 There are many opinions on how to pick the right size, and I doubt mine has any real value.
-Instead, I will show how to monitor available ips.
+Instead, I will show how to monitor available IPs.

 ## Code
 To avoid dealing with a full server, the application is best as an AWS Lambda.
 Any runtime with a quick cold start should work.
 I picked JavaScript.